TIY-Houston-Front-End-Engineering/Notes-Sept-2014/day24.md

 This last section is all about Browser APIs available to us.
 We've encountered a few already, such as the `requestAnimationFrame()` function that syncs our drawing and DOM manipulation code to the computer's 60Hz refresh rate.

-This are great to explore and build on-top of, because they are what create truly immersive applications.
+These are great to explore and build on-top of, because they are what create truly immersive applications.

 - Device Orientation (http://simpl.info/deviceorientation/)
 - `getUserMedia()` (http://simpl.info/getusermedia/)